01 of 04

 If painting a house's exterior is hard work, then removing the old paint during the preparation stage is exponentially harder and a lot less fun.
 Yet no prep stage project is more valuable to maintaining the long life of your paint than paint removal.
 Peeling, loose, and unstable paint will never provide a solid base for your next paint layers, so removing it is critical.

-Can you paint without scraping paint beforehand?
-Yes.
-And provided the old paint is still in good shape and the surface has been cleaned, the new paint may adhere fairly well.
-But if the old paint is cracked, blistered, or peeling in any areas, you are begging trouble to paint directly over it. while you may have an initial sense of relief at seeing peeling paint covered by new paint, it won't be long before the underlying layer bubbles up and compromises all your work.
+You can paint without scraping paint beforehand, provided the old paint is still in good shape and the surface has been cleaned; the new paint may adhere fairly well.
+But if the old paint is cracked, blistered, or peeling in any areas, you are begging trouble to paint directly over it.
+While you may have an initial sense of relief at seeing peeling paint covered by new paint, it won't be long before the underlying layer bubbles up and compromises all your work.

 But the degree of paint removal necessary depends on the condition of the existing paint and on your appetite for work.
 When preparing for a new coat of paint, it is essential that any loose, blistering, or cracked areas of old paint be removed.
 This is usually done with a wire brush, a paint scraper—or more often, a combination of both tools.
 But surrounding areas of paint that are well bonded are likely to stay adequately bonded if they are painted over.

 Taking the next step—removing all the paint down to the bare wood—is the very best way to achieve a paint finish that looks just like new, but doing so is very time-consuming, and it comes with the hazard of loosening old coats of paint that possibly contain lead.
-And it can cause damage to the wood.
+It can also cause damage to the wood.
 Make sure you understand the effort involved before deciding to remove all paint down to the bare wood.
-If you decide to limit your efforts to the areas that are clearly blistered, cracked, or peeling, the rough edges where well-bonded old paint meets bare wood can usually be hidden by sanding so that the old paint blends in with the exposed bare wood.
+If you'd rather limit your efforts to the areas that are clearly blistered, cracked, or peeling, the rough edges where well-bonded old paint meets bare wood can usually be hidden by sanding so that the old paint blends in with the exposed bare wood.

 Warning: Depending on the age of the old paint job, it is possible that it contains lead.
 Paint sold before 1978 very often contain lead as an additive used to accelerate drying, increase durability, and resist moisture.
 While recent coats of paint do not include lead, older underlying paint may.
 If paint containing lead is loosened during the removal process, it can pose a health risk if paint chips or sanding dust are inhaled or ingested.
 It is wise to test an area of the siding for the presence of lead.
 If lead is present, follow EPA recommendations for its removal, which includes collecting and safely disposing of paint chips and contaminated soil.